LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 3 - Register page.md

 2. Define `/register` route

-To be able to view that form, we need to register route and the view for a component.
-Define route with the following content in `src/router/index.js` file `routes` array:
+To be able to view that form, we need to register the route and the view for a component.
+Define the route with the following content in `src/router/index.js` file `routes` array:

 ```js
 {